GoodRx: Mergers and acquisitions

 In 2019, GoodRx acquired HeyDoctor, a telemedicine company, to integrate virtual healthcare services into the platform.

-In 2021, a health video content producer, HealthiNation was acquired by GoodRx that helped provide consumers with health information and offers pharmaceutical manufacturers new ways to reach relevant audiences.
+In 2021, a health video content producer, HealthiNation was acquired by GoodRx, which helped provide consumers with health information and offered pharmaceutical manufacturers new ways to reach relevant audiences.

 In April 2022, GoodRx acquired VitaCare Prescription Services from TherapeuticsMD to strengthen its pharma manufacturer solutions business.